The experiences that inspire my work

 CIRCA 2010

-After my experience with live music, I was driven to gain a solid understanding of studio lighting and studio portraits.
+Following my time in live music, I was eager to develop a strong foundation in studio lighting and portrait photography.

 Fashion Portrait | Photo by Simon Guthrie